Knowledge Centre

 Jersey is the largest of the Channel Islands which, as the name suggests, are in the English Channel, but much nearer to the French side of the Channel than the English side.
 Jersey is just 15 kilometres from the Normandy coast, 70 kilometres from Saint Malo and 250 kilometres from the South Coast of England.
 Its position means that it is influenced by both maritime and continental weather systems, and also explains why Jersey’s natural environment is so different from that of the UK and although more similar to the nearby continent, is often uniquely “insular”.

 Jersey is very roughly rectangular in shape with a land area of 120 square kilometres.
 Jersey's location within the Gulf of St Malo means that it is subject to a substantial tidal range of 12 metres, one of the highest in the world.
-This adds not only to the varied coastal landscape but also causes the beaches to be “washed” by the sea twice every day.
+This not only adds to the varied coastal landscape, but also means the beaches are “washed” by the sea twice every day.
 The extensive granite platform off the South East coast is such that the tide goes out several kilometres, increasing the size of the Island by around 25%.
 The “lunar landscape” exposed at low tide is home to such a wealth and variety of marine organisms that this area, along with the offshore reefs of the Ecréhous to the North East and Minquiers to the South East, has been designated a Ramsar site, that is wetlands of international importance.

 Jersey has long stretches of sand on the west coast (St Ouen’s Bay), the south coast (St Aubin’s Bay) and the east coast (Grouville Bay) while the north coast is more characterised by cliffs and smaller bays, some of which offer small natural harbours.
 On the west coast sand dunes stretch some way inland.